Frequently Asked Questions

-Please see the judging criteria by visiting our Scoring Criteria page.
+Please see the judging criteria on our Scoring Criteria page.

 What is the limit on the number of abstract submissions made by a primary author?

-We havea limited number of spaces for poster presentations.
-Submissions will be accepted based upon the submission time of the abstract.
+We have a limited number of spaces for both oral and poster presentations.
+Submissions will be accepted based upon the time of the abstract submission.

 What is the deadline for abstract submission?

-Approximately 15 minutes is generally allowed, however the exact amount of time is determined by number of presenters and space and scheduling allowance.
-Times will be communicated to all presenters when scheduling assignements are made.
+Approximately 15 minutes is generally allowed.
+However, the exact amount of time is determined by number of presenters and space and scheduling allowance.
+Times will be communicated to all presenters when scheduling assignments are made.

-How much board space is allotted for a poster?
+How much board space is available for a poster?

 You will have a 4' x 6' board for displaying your poster.